kkartas/MetDataPy/paper.md

 The command-line interface (`mdp`) provides composable commands for detection, ingestion, quality control, and export, enabling integration into automated pipelines.
 The Python API allows fine-grained control for Jupyter notebooks and custom scripts.
 Comprehensive documentation includes API references, tutorials, and a publication-quality Jupyter notebook with visualizations.

-All analyses and benchmarks reported in this paper are fully reproducible using the provided example notebooks (`examples/metdatapy_tutorial.ipynb`), benchmark scripts (`benchmarks/benchmark_performance.py`), and integration tests in the repository.
-The performance measurements in \autoref{table:performance} can be reproduced by running the benchmark script on comparable hardware.
+All analyses and benchmarks reported in this paper are fully reproducible using the provided example notebooks (`examples/metdatapy_tutorial.ipynb`), benchmark scripts (`benchmarks/benchmark_performance.py`), sample data (`data/sample_weather_2024.csv` - a full year of synthetic 10-minute weather station data with realistic patterns), and integration tests in the repository.
+The performance measurements in Table 1 can be reproduced by running the benchmark script on comparable hardware.

 # Use Cases and Applications